GSA/digitalgov.gov/content/posts/2015/01/2015-01-12-15-government-customer-service-trends-for-2015.md

 ## 9. Collection and measurement of key website performance and satisfaction data will improve.

 <p style="padding-left: 30px;">
-  Use of the <a title="DAP: Digital Analytics Program" href="{{< ref "/guides/dap/_index.md" >}}">Digital Analytics Program (DAP</a>) will continue to expand across government.
+  Use of the <a title="DAP: Digital Analytics Program" href="{{ ref . "/guides/dap/_index.md" }}">Digital Analytics Program (DAP</a>) will continue to expand across government.
 This no-cost, hosted website analytics tool helps government agencies measure performance of their digital services, and it will be augmented to measure customer satisfaction and integrate with key performance indicators.
 </p> {{< legacy-img src="2015/01/600-x-325-Website-Contact-Page-Icons-Concept-NiroDesign-iStock-Thinkstock-185858280.jpg" alt="Website Contact Page Icons Concept" caption="" >}}

 ## 10. Agencies will align contact channels to deliver the same answers to customers via email, phone, chat, website etc.